CENTRAL PERU BIRDING TOUR

 DAY 7 - BOSQUE UNCHOG OR BOSQUE MONTEPOTRERO

-DAY 8 - CARPISH TUNNEL TRAIL & TRANSFER
+DAY 8 - CARPISH TUNNEL TRAIL & JUNIN

-Early departure for Carpish Tunnel area north of Huanuco.
+We'll depart early for the Carpish Tunnel area north of Huanuco.
 The road winds up through the mountains, and in the absence of trucks it would take maybe 40 minutes to reach the tunnel.
-However, trucks moving at 5-10mph seem ever present, so it more typically takes an hour and a half to reach the Carpish area.
+However, trucks moving at 5-10 mph seem ever present, so it more typically takes an hour and a half to reach the Carpish area.
 We'll devote the morning to birding the Carpish Tunnel trail, which gradually rises along a steep hillside separating forest above from agricultural lands below.
 A number of antpittas and tapaculos are possible but difficult to see due to thick understory in the forest.
 Of these we hope to see Bay Antpitta and Chestnut Antpitta as well as Tshudi's Tapaculo.
-A good variety of other birds are also present including Rufous-capped Thornbill, Violet-throated Starfrontlet, Golden-headed Quetzal, Gray-breasted Mountain-Toucan, Streak-headed Antbird, Rufous Spinetail, Barred Fruiteater, Barred Becard, White-tailed Tyrannulet, White-banded Tyrannulet, the endemic Unstreaked Tit-Tyrant, Tawny-rumped Tyrannulet, Rufous-webbed Bush-Tyrant, Peruvian Wren, Bay-crowned Brushfinch, Pale-legged Warbler, White-capped Tanager, Rufous-crested Tanager, Black-capped Hemispingus, the very different "White-bellied" subspecies of Superciliaried Hemispingus, Brown-flanked Tanager, Pardusco, Yellow-scarfed Tanager, Plushcap, Drab Hemispingus, Gray-hooded Bush Tanager, and Black-and-white Seedeater.
-After returning to Huanuco for lunch, depart for Junin, about a 4 hour drive.
-Enroute stop at a site near Huariaca to look for Rufous-backed Inca Finch.
-Night at a hotel in Junin.
+A good variety of other birds are also present including Rufous-capped Thornbill, Violet-throated Starfrontlet, Golden-headed Quetzal, Gray-breasted Mountain-Toucan, Streak-headed Antbird, Rufous Spinetail, Barred Fruiteater, Barred Becard, White-tailed Tyrannulet, White-banded Tyrannulet, the endemic Unstreaked Tit-Tyrant, Tawny-rumped Tyrannulet, Rufous-webbed Bush-Tyrant, Peruvian Wren, Bay-crowned Brushfinch, Pale-legged Warbler, White-capped Tanager, Rufous-crested Tanager, Black-capped Hemispingus, the very different "White-bellied" subspecies of Superciliaried Hemispingus, the endemic Brown-flanked Tanager, Pardusco, and Yellow-scarfed Tanager, the more widely distributed Plushcap, Drab Hemispingus, Gray-hooded Bush Tanager, and Black-and-white Seedeater.
+After returning to Huanuco for lunch, we'll depart for Junin, about a 4 hour drive.
+En route we'll stop at a site near Huariaca to look for Rufous-backed Inca Finch.
+Overnight at a hotel in Junin.

 DAY 9 - JUNIN AREA

-Morning birding around the lake and marsh outside Junin.
-We'll join with a local guide who knows where all the specialties can be seen.
-First stop is a marsh area where we should be able to lure out Junin Rail with playback for brief views.
-From there we'll go to a boat launch for a boat ride toward the center of the lake, which is the only way to see Junin Grebes.
+Then we'll go to a boat launch for a boat ride toward the center of the lake, which is the only way to see Junin Grebes.
 The population is decreasing but we should be able to see them.
 After the boat trip, we'll visit several sites to find Golden-spotted Ground Dove, Black-breasted Hillstar, Puna Snipe, Common Miner, Dark-winged Miner, Buff-breasted Earthcreeper, Olive-backed Foliage-gleaner, Junin Canastero, Cordilleran Canastero, and Bright-rumped Yellowfinch with the help of our local guide.
 We should see Ornate Tinamous along the road, as they are fairly common.
 We may also be able to see Barn Owl and Lesser Horned Owl, if our local guide still knows of their roosting sites.
-Afternoon transfer to Villa Rica, about a 4 hour drive.
-Night at a hotel in Villa Rica.
+After lunch in Junin, we'll transfer to Villa Rica in the Oxapampa Province, about a 4-hour drive.
+Overnight at a hotel in Villa Rica.

 DAY 10 - BOSQUE SHOLLET & ULCUMANO ECOLODGE

-Bosque Shollet is a cloud forest site located between Villa Rica and Oxapampa.
-Birding is along the road, which has recently been regraded so now there is heavier traffic than previously.
+Bosque Shollet is a cloud forest site located between the towns of Villa Rica and Oxapampa.
+Birding is along the road, which has recently been regraded so now has heavier traffic than previously.
 This cloud forest site offers good birding with several key species present.
 We'll spend the morning birding this area.
 Birding is a bit of a challenge in the dense understory.
-Of special interest are the range-restricted Black-winged Parrot, Trilling Tapaculo, Long-tailed Tapaculo, Rufous-vented Tapaculo, Buff-browed Foliage-gleaner, possibly even Chestnut-crested Cotinga, Inca Flycatcher, and Rufous-bellied Bush-Tyrant.
+Of special interest we hope to see are the range-restricted Black-winged Parrot, Trilling Tapaculo, Long-tailed Tapaculo, Rufous-vented Tapaculo, Buff-browed Foliage-gleaner, possibly even Chestnut-crested Cotinga, Inca Flycatcher, and Rufous-bellied Bush-Tyrant.
 Also possible are Bar-bellied Woodpecker, Black Antbird, Chestnut-winged Foliage-gleaner, White-eared Solitaire, Tricolored Brushfinch, Yellow-throated Tanager, Silvery Tanager, Blue-and-black Tanager, and Bluish Flowerpiercer.
-Afternoon transfer to Ulcumano Ecolodge in the highlands above the town of Oxapampa.
-After arrival, visit the canopy tower where Chestnut-crested Cotinga can usually be seen.
-Night at Ulcumano Ecolodge.
+That afternoon we'll transfer to Ulcumano Ecolodge in the highlands above the town of Oxapampa.
+After arrival, we'll visit the canopy tower where Chestnut-crested Cotinga can usually be seen.
+Overnight at Ulcumano Ecolodge.

 DAY 11 - ULCUMANO ECOLODGE

-There is good forest around the lodge.
-Birding is mainly from the access road as well as a dirt road leading to the access road where traffic is heavier.
-We'll spend all day birding along these roads as well as possibly revisiting the canopy tower.
+Ulcumano Ecolodge is surrounded by some good forest.
+We'll be birding mainly along the access road and a dirt road that leads off the main highway to it.
 Numerous species are possible including Speckled Hummingbird, Emerald-bellied Puffleg, White-bellied Woodstar, White-bellied Hummingbird, Black Hawk-Eagle, Bay Antpitta, Rufous-vented Tapaculo, Buff-browed Foliage-gleaner, Masked Fruiteater, Fulvous-breasted Flatbill, Yellow-crowned Tyrannulet, Black-capped Tyrannulet, Peruvian Tyrannulet, Rufous-tailed Tyrant, White-eared Solitaire, Tricolored Brushfinch, Fawn-breasted Tanager, Blue-and-black Tanager, Flame-faced Tanager, Bluish Flowerpiercer, and Gray-hooded Bush Tanager.
-At dusk Swallow-tailed Nightjars can often be found along the road.
+At dusk Swallow-tailed Overnightjars can often be found along the road.
 Owling in the evening may produce Cloud-forest Screech-Owl and Rufous-banded Owl.
-Night at Ulcumano Ecolodge.
+Overnight at Ulcumano Ecolodge.

 DAY 12 - ULCUMANO ECOLODGE & TRANSFER